tomcnolan/fakegosqldriver/README.md

 When a driver returns `driver.ErrBadConn` from the `QueryContext` method, as part of the post-processing of the result from the driver, before returning to the application, the Go `sql` package connection pool tries to close the parent connection and remove the connection from its connection pool.

 Before removing the connection from the pool, a write lock must be obtained on the connection's `closemu`.
 If there are any outstanding child `Rows` objects, the attempt to acquire a write lock on `closemu` will deadlock.
 The deadlock situation will cause a hang if undetected by the Go runtime, or cause a panic if detected by the Go runtime.

+The sample program `SimpleQuery.go` opens a connection, calls `QueryContext` to obtain a `Rows` object, keeps the first `Rows` object open, then calls `QueryContext` a second time.
+The fake driver returns `ErrBadConn` from the second call to `QueryContext`, which provkes a deadlock in the Go `sql` package connection pool logic.

+The Go `sql` package connection pool logic will deadlock whenever the `QueryContext` returns `ErrBadConn` and there are two or more open `Rows` objects for a connection.
+Since an application cannot anticipate when a network communication failure might occur and cause the driver to return `ErrBadConn`, an application is effectively limited to using only one `Rows` object at a time for a connection in order to avoid deadlock.

 ### How to run
 ```